niclabs/dtcconfig/readme.md

   -t, --threshold int         (Required) Minimum number of nodes required to sign
 ```

-* The `threshold` value should be less or equal than the nodes value.
+* The `threshold` value should be less or equal than the length of the nodes list.

+The command will create two sets of configuration files:
+ * It will create one client configuration, located on `<config>` path.
+ * It will create a folder on `<nodes-config>` path, creating another folder with the name pattern `node_<i>` for each node declared.